-- (iv) Amounts received under a resident service stipend.
-A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for MHA or owner, on a part-time basis, that enhances the quality of life in the development.
-Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as a member of MHA's governing board.
-No resident may receive more than one such stipend during the same period of time: - (v) Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
-Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program; - (9) Temporary, nonrecurring or sporadic income (including gifts); - (10) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); - (12) Adoption assistance payments in excess of \$480 per adopted child; - (13) [Reserved] - (14) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits
+- (ii) Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred (e.g., special equipment, clothing, transportation, child care, etc.) and which are made solely to allow participation in a specific program; - (iii) Amounts received under a resident service stipend not to exceed \$200 per month.
+A resident service stipend is a modest amount received by a resident for performing a service for the PHA or owner, on a part-time basis, that enhances the quality of life in the development. - (iv) Incremental earnings and benefits resulting to any family member from participation in training programs funded by HUD or in qualifying Federal, State, Tribal, or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives and are excluded only for the period during which the family member participates in the employment training program unless those amounts are excluded under paragraph (b)(9)(i) of this section. - (13) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era. - (14) Earned income of dependent fulltime students in excess of the amount of the deduction for a dependent in § 5.611. - (15) Adoption assistance payments for a child in excess of the amount of the deduction for a dependent in § 5.611.